José María Liceaga

-José María Liceaga (1780 – 1818) was a Mexican soldier, doctor and landowner who was a key figure in the Mexican War of Independence.
+José María Liceaga (1780 – 1818) was a soldier, medical doctor and landowner from New Spain who was a key figure in the Mexican War of Independence.
 Born in 1780 in Romita, Guanajuato, he saw rising tensions between Mexico and Spain.
 He was the representative of the province of Guadalajara, and was one of the signatories of the Solemn Act of the Declaration of Independence of Northern America and the Constitutional Decree for the Freedom of Mexican America.
 He was also one of the signatories of the Declaration of Independence for Mexico.
-In 1818, he was assassinated by Captain Juan Ríos due to a loan that he had avoided paying.
+In 1818, he was assassinated due to a loan that he had avoided paying.

 Early life

 Liceaga was born in 1780 in Romita, Guanajuato.
 He was the son of Manuel de Liceaga and María Josefa Reyna.
 He studied medicine in hopes of becoming a doctor.
-However, after finishing his studies, he decided to go join the army.
+After finishing his studies, he decided to go join the army.

 Military career

 In 1810, after the outbreak of the Mexican War of Independence, he joined up with Miguel Hidalgo, and was appointed lieutenant colonel.
 On October 30, 1810, he took part in a battle at Monte de las Cruces, known as the Battle of Calderón Bridge.
 Miguel's troops confronted and defeated the royalist soldiers.
 However, Liceaga decided to take over after Miguel's execution and continued through northwestern Mexico.
 In 1817, he decided to retire from the military.